metalmatze/matthiasloibl.com/content/posts/benchmarking-my-computers-by-compiling-thanos.md

 I'm running these "benchmarks" on the [current master branch of Thanos](https://github.com/thanos-io/thanos/commit/02ab6b84908e5458699655ab064a78afc0f9da9b):
 `git checkout 02ab6b84908e5458699655ab064a78afc0f9da9b`

-Each machines had the latest version of Go (1.14) installed.
+Each machine had the latest version of Go (1.14) installed.

 To disable the Go build cache we run `go clean -cache` before each run.